-EB-2 Immigrant Visa With National Interest Waiver
+Assistance In Securing EB-2 Immigrant Visas With National Interest Waivers

-The Employment Based Immigrant Visa-Second Preference Category, which is commonly referred to as “EB-2”, generally requires that the individual have at least a master’s degree, or a bachelor’s degree with five years of post baccalaureate progressive experience.
+The employment-based immigrant visa-second preference category, which is commonly referred to as “EB-2”, generally requires that the individual have at least a master’s degree, or a bachelor’s degree with five years of post baccalaureate progressive experience.
 In most cases the process of filing an EB-2 application is similar to filing the H1B temporary worker visa in that the EB-2 application is filed by a sponsoring employer who must, as a preliminary step, obtain certification from the Department of Labor.

 The EB-2 National Interest Waiver provides an exception to the standard EB-2 requirement that applicants have a sponsoring employer who is willing to file a labor certification on their behalf.
 The National Interest Waiver allows certain individuals to forego the labor certification process.
 It also allows individuals the option of filing through a sponsoring employer or self-petitioning-that is, filing their EB-2 application individually without their employer’s direct involvement.

-Qualifications for an EB-2 Immigrant Visa: National Interest Waiver
+Qualifications For An EB-2 Immigrant Visa: National Interest Waiver

 There are two overarching requirements that must be satisfied to qualify for an EB-2 visa with National Interest Waiver.
 The first, of course, is that the individual must fit into the basic EB-2 category.